 It may help to know that it is completely normal to feel a range of emotions when your life suddenly changes.
 Some people find that just having a loved one to talk to when days are difficult is enough.
 Others need some extra professional help, perhaps a caring member of your health care team, a social worker or a clinical psychologist.
 Support groups and relaxation exercises may also be useful.

-Please feel free to contact our trained health care professionals through our CareLine at -800-886-ABTA (2282) or browse our website for more suggestions on how to talk to your friends and family and how to deal with the emotional and physical challenges that may affect you before, during and after treatment.
+Please feel free to contact our caring professionals through our CareLine at -800-886-ABTA (2282) or browse our website for more suggestions on how to talk to your friends and family and how to deal with the emotional and physical challenges that may affect you before, during and after treatment.

 Click here to view our webinar on "Living Well, With and Beyond a Brain Tumor."